Raptor007/X-Wing-Revival/README.txt

   AF (Anisotropic Filtering): Improve texture clarity and detail.
 Slightly GPU-heavy.
     Trilinear mode is the standard non-anisotropic mode.
 Linear mode uses bilinear filtering without mipmapping, which looks sharp but sparkles at longer distances.

-  Framebuffer Textures: Use framebuffer objects as live textures for the cockpit.
-    This shouldn't hurt performance much, but some old video cards don't support it.
-    Framebuffers are also used for the VR eyes, so this is required for VR.

   Shaders: Use GLSL vertex and fragment shaders instead of old fixed-pipeline OpenGL.
     Recommended for performance and better appearance, but a few old motherboards may